OsmanGndz/LinkedIn_Clone/README.md

 # LinkedIn_Clone

-In this repository, I made a clone for LınkedIn.
+In this repository, I made a clone for LinkedIn.

 ### Used Tecnologies
 * HTML